janluong/STA-141B-Project/README.md

 <img src="img/nl-div-winners.png">

+In the above plots, it is shown that in the past 10 years, Central and East division teams have been the American League champions more often than the West division teams, with four wins each.
+On the other hand, the National League champion has been from the West division has won more than either the Central or East division teams, with four wins.

 <h3>Which team had the most and least home runs in a given season?</h3>

+Teams that have a strong offense tend to score a lot of homeruns.
+We expected the teams that had the most home runs to win the World Series, or if not, to at least be playing in the world series.
+Comparing the information that we gathered in the previous questions against the table above, we can see that is often not true.
+Over the last ten years, the only time that the team with the most home runs in a season was in 2009 when the New York Yankees beat the Philadelphia Phillies.

 Teams who had the most homeruns: